UserT2019/UserT2019.github.io/docs/dialogue.md

 <p>.</p>

+R:
+You're going to get 10 strokes on your calves.
+Count the strokes out loud after each strokes.
+Do you understand?

 <p>R: You're going to get 10 strokes on your calves.</br>&nbsp;&nbsp;&nbsp;&nbsp;Count the strokes out loud after each strokes.</p>

 <P>&nbsp;&nbsp;&nbsp;Count the strokes out loud after each strokes.</P>